urbit/docs/docs/arvo/internals/ford/runes.md

 ### `/,` switch by path

 `/,` is a switch statement, which picks a branch to evaluate based on whether the current path matches the path in the switch statement.
+Takes a sequence of pairs of (path, horn) terminated by a `==`.

 Example:
 ```